houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/state-persistence.md

 # State Persistence

-## State Persistence
+## State persistence

-State persistence allows the Maps to retain the current modal value in the browser cookies for state maintenance.
-This action is handled through the `enablePersistence` property which is set to false by default.
-When it is set to true, some of the Maps component model values will be retained even after refreshing the page.
+For state maintenance, state persistence allows Maps to save the current modal value in browser cookies.
+This action is handled through the `EnablePersistence` property which is set to **false** by default.
+When this property is set to true, some of the Maps component model values are preserved even after the page is refreshed.

 {% aspTab template="maps/markers/persistence", sourceFiles="persistence.cs" %}